adobe/stock-api-libjava/README.md

 More examples can be found at the end of this document.

 ##### Methods
-* `SearchFiles` Methods can throw StockException if there are no search results available.
+* `SearchFiles` Methods returns response in the form of `SearchFilesResponse` object and can throw StockException if there are no search results available.
 It allows you to -
     * `getNextResponse` - Method to get next search files response page.
 It moves the state to next page and fetch the searchFiles response for the same.
 If the api returns with error or if there are no more search results available for the search request, the method will throw the StockException.
     * `getPreviousResponse` -  Method to get previous search files response page.
 It moves the state to previous page and fetch the searchFiles response for the same.
 If the api returns with error or if there are no more search results available for the search request or the state is pointing to invalid state, the method will throw the StockException.
     * `getResponsePage` - Method to skip to a specific search files response page.
 It moves the state to provided search page and fetch the searchFiles response for the same.
 It will throw StockException if there is any failure while searchFiles api or if the provided search page index is out of total search pages available.